Apply Now

 Pilots, POCs, and LOIs are tools for gaining customer trust, reducing risk, and demonstrating product value.
 When structured correctly, these initiatives can pave the way for startups to scale, helping them gain larger contracts and investments and achieve long-term success.
 However, the key to making these tools work is securing meaningful customer commitment, setting clear objectives, and knowing when to walk away from the wrong opportunities.

-Join our community of founders, mentors and investors.
+Join our community of founders, mentors, and investors.